dejonghe/aws-batch-example/README.md

 ## Objective
 This is example of the Amazon Batch Service to deploy an example batch workflow.
 This example is meant to be a deployable artifact POC.
 This example will use CloudFormation, AWS Lambda, Docker, AWS Batch, and an S3 bucket trigger.

+The batch workflow created in this example is not a prescription for how batch processing should be done but mearly an example.
+In this example all of the jobs for the workflow are scheduled at once.
+In doing so your scheduler could pass environment variables or change the command of each job to instruct the jobs where to store data, and where to expect data.
+Another approach would be to, have processing jobs schedule their dependant jobs, instructing those dependant jobs where to find the data that they produced.
+There are many ways batch processing can be utilized, this is simply an example.

 ### Why I Think Batch is Cool
 * AWS Batch can manage the infrastructure for you, scaling up or down based on the number of jobs in queue.
 * AWS Batch is able to scale virtically as well, when your Compute Environment Instance Type is set to "optimal".